coveo/source.coveo.com/_posts/2019-10-18-wsl-from-dockerfile.md

 Of course, if it was that easy, I wouldn't be writing a post about it, right?
 Some of the issues with this procedure:
 - Environment variables defined in the Dockerfile are lost
 - If the CI system is running in an [AWS EC2](https://aws.amazon.com/ec2/) instance, the AWS profile/credentials are lost
-- The export and import and done on different computers in real life.
+- The export and import are done on different computers in real life.

 So let's take a closer look at each issue and how to solve them.